-At the end of August 2021, KBC Bank Ireland reached agreement on the disposal of a non-performing mortgage loan portfolio of roughly 1.1 billion euros in a transaction financed by funds managed by CarVal Investors.
-This deal was finalised in early February 2022.
-In October 2021, KBC Bank Ireland confirmed that it had entered into a legally binding agreement with Bank of Ireland relating to the sale of substantially all of KBC Bank Ireland's performing loan assets and its deposit book to Bank of Ireland.
-As part of the transaction, the latter will also acquire a small non-performing mortgage loan portfolio.
-The transaction remains subject to the approval of the supervisory authority and the Irish competition authorities.
-The finalisation of the two transactions will ultimately result in KBC's exit from the Irish market.
+In February 2022, KBC Bank Ireland sold nearly all of its non-performing mortgage loan portfolio of roughly 1.1 billion euros in a transaction financed by funds managed by CarVal Investors.
+In October 2021, KBC Bank Ireland confirmed that it had entered into a legally binding agreement with Bank of Ireland relating to the sale of substantially all of KBC Bank Ireland's performing loan assets and its deposit book to Bank of Ireland Group As part of the transaction, the latter also acquired a small non-performing mortgage loan portfolio.
+The Irish Competition and Consumer Protection Commission (CCPC) approved the transaction in May 2022, and the Irish Minister for Finance gave his approval in early December 2022.
+The transaction was ultimately finalised in early February 2023.

-In the KBC Bank Group's financial reporting, KBC Bank Ireland is included in the International Markets Business Unit up to and including end of 2021.
-As of 2022, KBC Bank Ireland will move to the Group Centre.
+In the KBC Bank Group's financial reporting, KBC Bank Ireland was included in the International Markets Business Unit up to and including end of 2021.
+As of 2022, KBC Bank Ireland moved to the Group Centre.